 1/2 - Update your software

-- You have backed up all your personal data
+- You've backed up all your personal data.

-- You have an administrator access: this is not mandatory but note that some updates may require an admin status
+- You have administrator access: this isn't mandatory but note that some updates may require an admin status.

-Restarting your laptop will allow you to enjoy the last installed updates.
+Restarting your laptop will allow you to enjoy the latest updates.

-Now that you have tried the previous recommendations, we suggest running new updates again.
+Now that you've tried the previous recommendations, try running the new updates again.

-If any external devices that are not needed are connected to your laptop, remove them, and then try to download updates again.
-Did it solve the issue?
-If not, move on to our next suggestion.
+Unplug any external devices and then try to download updates again.
+If this doesn't work, move on to our next suggestion.